 Potatoes are a cool-season vegetable, but after temperatures warm up, you may see the plants begin to flower.
-Some gardeners wonder if this is a cause for concern, or if it is a normal part of the growth process.
+You might be wondering if this is a cause for concern or a normal part of the growth process.

 Flowers on a potato plant indicate that its tubers (the edible part of the plant that grows underground) are starting to form.
 After you see flowers form on your potato plant, you know that the plant is doing well, and that it is getting closer to harvest time.